-Among the many things 2020 has taught us, one important lesson is to be more mindful of where we spend our money and how that affects New York City’s local businesses.
+Among the many things the past two years have taught us, one important lesson is to be more mindful of where we spend our money and how that affects New York City’s local businesses.
 What better time to put this mindset into action?
 We’ve rounded up five BIPOC-owned stores in Brooklyn that not only stock quality products but have owners who are giving back to the community and creating communities of their own.

 Byas & Leon

 404 Tompkins Ave., Bedford-Stuyvesant, byasleon.com

 In 2013, native New Yorkers Rony Byas and Harvey Leon started a line of button-down shirts tailor-made in Haiti.
 Their goal: to support Haiti’s economy, a mission these childhood friends hold close to their hearts as first-generation Haitian Americans.
 Six years later they opened Byas & Leon, a Bed-Stuy boutique that has quickly become a must-visit for clotheshorses.

 In addition to selling their namesake label, the shop carries clothing, accessories and wellness products from BIPOC-owned brands, including 84Gem, a jewelry line handmade in Brooklyn, and the Summer House, a sustainable apparel brand based in India.
 You’ll also find a well-curated selection of vintage wares; gender-neutral items, such as patterned shirts and colorful bottoms, nod to styles of the 1960s and ’70s.

 Byas & Leon emphasizes ethical and sustainable practices that not only inform what the store sells but how the products connect with the community.
 The co-owners regularly host events like Root(ed), a free class that educates people on how to live an environmentally conscious life.